adamboulaaz92-jpg/Light-Scan/README.md

 Lightscan is a powerful, multi-threaded port scanner built with Python and Scapy, designed for both security professionals and network administrators.
-It combines speed, accuracy, and enterprise-grade features in a single tool.
+It combines speed, accuracy all those features in a single tool.

 ![](Light-Scan-Result.png)